- EDItEUR's scope and mission

 EDItEUR is the international group coordinating development of the standards infrastructure for electronic commerce in the book, e-book and serials sectors.
 EDItEUR provides its membership with research, standards and guidance in such diverse areas as:

-- EDI and other e-commerce standards for book and serial transactions
+- EDI and other e-commerce transaction standards

 - The standards infrastructure for digital publishing